AntoTracchia/ResourceHub/UI-UX Design/README.md

       </tr>
       <tr>
         <td><a href="https://www.youtube.com/@freecodecamp">FreeCodeCamp</a></td>
-        <td>"FreeCodeCamp's YouTube channel is a treasure trove for UI and UX enthusiasts! 🎨💡 From design principles to hands-on tutorials, it's a valuable resource for honing your skills and staying updated in the ever-evolving world of user interface and experience design. 🚀✨</td>
+        <td>FreeCodeCamp's YouTube channel is a treasure trove for UI and UX enthusiasts! 🎨💡 From design principles to hands-on tutorials, it's a valuable resource for honing your skills and staying updated in the ever-evolving world of user interface and experience design. 🚀✨</td>
       </tr>
       <tr>
         <td><a href="https://www.youtube.com/@abnux">ABNUX</a></td>
-        <td>Founder of 10kdesigners – learn UI/UX design.
-This channel is dedicated to helping you become a better designer • Previously Head of Design at Unacademy, Founder @LisnApp.</td>
+        <td>Founder of <a href="https://www.10kdesigners.com/">10kdesigners</a> – learn UI/UX design.
+This channel is dedicated to helping you become a better designer. </td>
       </tr>
 </table>